 With an ever-growing list of ranking tournaments along with some fantastic and historic non-ranking and invitational events, there has never been a better time to get into snooker.
 It’s perhaps the ultimate test, with a combination of strategy, skill and co-ordination earning it the label “chess with balls”.

-In this guide we assess three of the best bookmakers for betting on snooker.
+In this guide, we assess the best bookmakers for betting on snooker.
 We’ll look at their range of markets, quality of odds and frequency and nature of promotions as well as practical features like the usability of their website and options for mobile and in-play betting.
-We will also give a brief introduction to the most popular markets and an explanation of how they work as well as finishing off with some common bookmakers’ rules to be aware of when placing a bet.
+We will also give a brief introduction to the most popular markets and an explanation of how they work, as well as finishing off with some common bookmakers’ rules to be aware of when placing a bet.

 We’ve narrowed the market down to three for you and it is really just personal preference between the bookies we’ve selected.
 Here’s some information and analysis of the three best bookmakers for betting on snooker and all come highly recommended so take your pick – or join all three to give yourself the best range of odds, free bets and promotions possible.